 While a response plan’s details will vary depending on the individual operations and business of each company, broadly speaking it will be a framework that sets out how a data breach is managed, assigning roles and responsibilities and describing the exact steps to be taken in order to deal with a breach.

 The response plan should be in writing, and staff should be educated as to what needs to occur in the event of a breach.
-Furthermore, the response plan should be kept in a readily available place so it can be accessed if a breach does occur and so that staff
+Furthermore, the response plan should be kept in a readily available place so it can be accessed if a breach does occur and so that staff are also able to refer to it routinely so that they know their role in managing the response.

 In addition, the response plan should be reviewed and tested regularly to ensure that it remains up-to-date and that staff know how to action it.
 For a METS company, a test may be running through a roleplay with staff to see how they would respond, and identifying areas where responses could be improved.